kennell/curldrop/README.md

 curldrop
 ========

-curldrop is a simple (less than 100 LOC) web application that allows you to upload files straight from the terminal with curl.
+curldrop is a simple (less than 100 LOC) web application that allows you to upload files straight from your Terminal with curl.
 It is inspired by great services like <a href="http://curl.io/">curl.io</a>, <a href="http://chunk.io/">chunk.io</a> and <a href="https://transfer.sh/">transfer.sh.</a>

 Install
 -------